rtcharity/resources.eahub.org/content/events/social.md

 <a name="ea-themed"></a>
 # EA Themed Activities
 ## Speed Updating
-_"When thoughtful people with access to the same information reach very different conclusions from each other, we should be curious about *why*" - Julia Galef”_
+_"When thoughtful people with access to the same information reach very different conclusions from each other, we should be curious about *why*" - Julia Galef_

-“Speed Updating” (a play on the term “speed dating”) involves participants getting matched with a person that disagrees with them about a topic for 5 to 10 minutes.
+'Speed Updating' (a play on the term 'speed dating') involves participants getting matched with a person that disagrees with them about a topic for 5 to 10 minutes.
 The goal is to find out the cause of the disagreement, and potentially “update” your position.
 This activity has been used with excellent reviews in EA UQ, EA ANU, and EA Christchurch.
 Then people move onto a different question, and a different conversation partner.

 This activity can be run many times with the same group, choosing different sets of questions each time.
-You may wish to theme each Speed Updating sessions to tackle different topics.
-Groups have run sessions on Cause prioritisation, mental health, and ethics, but there could be an infinite number of themes.
+You may wish to theme each Speed Updating session to tackle different topics.
+Groups have run sessions on cause prioritisation, mental health, and ethics, but there could be an infinite number of themes.

 ### Choosing questions

 * Choose questions that you think will be accessible and not likely to be sensitive to all your attendees OR make questions optional, so people can choose to not discuss the question, for example, if they don’t know enough to answer or find the topic uncomfortable to talk about.
-* In cause prioritisation themed events, EA UQ set all questions as “Do you think <insert cause> is a priority?”.
-EA ANU used “What percentage of EA resources should be spent on <insert cause>”.
+* In cause prioritisation themed events, EA UQ set all questions as “Do you think -insert cause- is a priority?”.
+EA ANU used “What percentage of EA resources should be spent on -insert cause-?”.
 * EA UQ’s <a target="_blank" href="https://drive.google.com/open?id=16S31eX_wkda4jrkvPsBWAvH1p555GuBX">cause area question cards</a>.
 * EA UQ’s <a target="_blank" href="https://drive.google.com/drive/folders/11XY9hrdyfzwiHILOhHHYUtAcCpav-4XC">open questions list</a>.
 * EA Christchurch’s <a target="_blank" href="https://drive.google.com/drive/folders/11XY9hrdyfzwiHILOhHHYUtAcCpav-4XC">questions worksheet</a>.

 ### Ways of finding disagreeing partners

-* Choose a particular statement for each 5-10 minute session, and have people indicate whether they agree or disagree with the statement by holding up Green or Red tokens to indicate “agree” or “disagree”, then people found each other.
+* Choose a particular statement for each 5-10 minute session, and have people indicate whether they agree or disagree with the statement by holding up Green or Red tokens to indicate “agree” or “disagree”, then have people find each other.
 * Have a page of questions that people answer at the start of the session.
 They then can find another person, compare answers, and choose a question on the page which they disagree about to discuss.
 * EA ANU created a program in python to match people.
 They made a list of questions with numerical answers which people answered in an online survey, then ran a program to match people together and inform each pair which question they disagreed the most on.